Jægersborg Water Tower

 Municipality of Gentofte and Domea

 For the transformation of the iconic Jægersborg Water Tower, Dorte Mandrup took a trip down memory lane.
-Remembering the cramped, damp, dark and often miserable student housing that often goes with being a student in Copenhagen, Dorte Mandrup was intent on creating living conditions that emphasized quality, light and optimal use of space - with a view worthy of a penthouse apartment.Read more ↓
+Recalling the cramped, damp, dark and often miserable student housing that often goes hand-in-hand with being a student in Copenhagen, Dorte Mandrup was intent on creating living conditions that emphasized quality, light, and optimal use of space - with a view worthy of a penthouse apartment.Read more ↓

-The characteristic features of the Jægersborg Water Tower originally consisted of two distinctive architectural features: 12 columns and a large circular water tank.
+The characteristics of the Jægersborg Water Tower originally consisted of two distinctive architectural features: 12 columns and a large circular water tank.

 Throughout the conversion process, Dorte Mandrup's approach has been to strengthen and maintain the tower as a local landmark by retaining the large-scale columns and the iconic tank.

 Dorte Mandrup added a new layer to the living units on a smaller scale: the protruding bay windows accentuating the building’s new function.
 Furthermore, the bay windows were needed to ensure a more tangible living area.

 A leisure centre is located between the ground floor and the third floor and the student housing is placed between the fourth and eighth floors.